Vets-Who-Code/vets-who-code-app/README.md

 ```
 1. yarn develop -h | --help will print out available options
-2. yarn develop -c | --contentful will enable the the contentful content
+2. yarn develop -c | --contentful will enable the contentful content
 3. If you have not configured a `.env` file yarn develop -b will walk you
    through the steps to configure this file
 ```